 Prevent Child Abuse in Massachusetts

-Mandated reporters who are licensed by the Commonwealth are required to complete training to recognize and report suspected child abuse and/or neglect.
-Use the code STAYSAFE to enroll in Creating Safe Environments for Organizations, a free online training class.
-Leaders in organizations use this free online course to explore child abuse prevention best practices and help prevent child abuse in Alabama.
+Enroll in Creating Safe Environments for Organizations, an online training class for leaders in organizations to explore child abuse prevention best practices and help prevent child abuse in Massachusetts.
 You can also explore online child abuse prevention courses in English and Spanish:

 What is child abuse and neglect in Massachusetts?